Table of Contents

 Resilience in the Face of Modern Challenges

 The arrival of European explorers, traders, and settlers brought disease, violent conflict, and the imposition of reservation systems that fractured traditional ties to the land.
-Yet, Indigenous peoples of the Pacific Northwest have demonstrated extraordinary resilience.
+Yet, Indigenous peoples of the Pacific Northwest have demonstrated extraordinary resilience in preserving their cultures and protecting their environments.

 Environmental Threats and Activism